Krypt0n36/Dracula/README.md

 "Dance like nobody is watching, encrypt like everyone is."~Unknown

 ## General informations :
-Dracula is an opensource project by **KRYPT0N** (me) that consits of a crossplatform desktop application created with nodejs and electron using the web technologies, this application provides you an easy way to encrypt your files with an "encryption key" AKA **passcode**, it uses a super strong encryption algorithm known as **AES256** which is concidered mathematically **impossible** to decrypt (obtain the original file) without the presence of the "encryption key".
-After encrypting your file, you will realize a new file has been created with a .dnc file extension (Dracula eNCrypted File).
+Dracula is an opensource project by **KRYPT0N** (me) that consists of a crossplatform desktop application created with nodejs and electron using the web technologies, this application provides you an easy way to encrypt your files with an "encryption key" AKA **passcode**, it uses a super strong encryption algorithm known as **AES256** which is considered mathematically **impossible** to decrypt (obtain the original file) without the presence of the "encryption key".
+After encrypting your file, you will realize a new one has been created with a .dnc file extension (Dracula eNCrypted File).
 Then if you want to reaccess to your original file, you will need to decrypt this **.dnc** file using Dracula.

 ## How to use :
 ### Encrypting a file
-Lets imagine that you have a secret picture of Elon musk smoking pot!
+Lets imagine that you have a secret picture of Elon Musk smoking pot!
 So you wish to encrypt it so only you and the key holders are able to see it.
 I will issume that you already installed **dracula**, first you have to fire up dracula.exe (or the desktop shortcut), then the application will show up as bellow.

 ![mainScreen|200x](tuto/mainScreen.png)